kyryl-opens-ml/ai-engineering/blog-posts/ai-product-template/README.md

 https://linear.app/now/self-driving-saas

-## 10 agents in parallel:
+## TODO:

-1. Plan
+1. Auth feature:
+Keep only @ai-product-template context; everything else is irrelevant for this project.
+Keep code simple and minimal, prioritizing maintainability and elegant solutions.
+The less code we have, the better we can support it.

+I want you to implement the next feature:

+User authentication and management

+First:

+- Authenticate users with Supabase.
+- There are 3 objects: user, workspace, items.
+  - User: self-explanatory.
+  - Workspace: something a user owns; a user can create several.
+  - Item: something a user owns that belongs to one workspace.
+- A user can add other users to a workspace so they can see the workspace and its items.

+- test manually
+- test api
+- test ui
+- test end2end in github actions with supabase

-2. Design
+2. Agent feature:

-3. Build
+3. Story

-4. Test
+4. Stack

-5. Review
+5. Verify

-6. Document
+6. Reality check.

-7. Deploy and Maintain
+7. Grammar & movement & review

+Keep only @ai-product-template context; everything else is irrelevant for this project.
+Keep code simple and minimal, prioritizing maintainability and elegant solutions.
+The less code we have, the better we can support it.

+I want you to implement the next feature:

+Let's plan first!

+1. Auth features:

-1. Test for frontend + CI/CD to run them
+1. Test for frontend + CI/CD to run them: DONE
-2. Test for API + CI/CD to run them
+2. Test for API + CI/CD to run them: DONE

-3. User support for each item + auth with Supabase
+3. Add auth with Supabase - make sure each user has it's own resourses
-4. Ruff style check + CI/CD to update it
-5. TS style check + CI/CD to update it
 6. Feature 1: Show how the API is connected
 7. Feature 2: Some mock data
 8. Docker-compose to run on-prem
-9. Agentic feature + tests for it from API + UI
+9. Agentic feature + tests for it from API + UI Agentic feature - let's use
 10. Settings page for user with placeholders